 Even the most advanced air filters can’t remove all allergens from the air, but some air purifiers can.
 At E. Smith Heating & Air Conditioning, we recommend an advanced model like the Infinity Air Purifier GAPA, which removes allergens like pet dander and tobacco smoke from the air supply up to eight times per hour.
 This model can also capture and inactivate pathogens like bacteria and viruses that could otherwise make your family sick.

 The Infinity air purifier is installed in-line with your heating and cooling system and makes your indoor air healthier.
 This air purifier uses a patented process call Captures and Kills™ technology to trap up to 95% of pathogens down to .30 microns in size.
 It then uses an electrical charge to either kill them or render them inert.
 Your HVAC system processes your indoor air up to 8 times per hour.
 Any pollen, allergens, bacteria and viruses are caught and held within the filter.
 The electrical charge bursts the cell walls of pathogens that are caught in the filter.

 Try a Whole-Home Dehumidifier

-If the environment in your home tends to attract mold and mildew, our team typically recommends improved humidity control to keep your sneezing and sniffling to a minimum.
-Installing a Performance Whole-Home Dehumidifier DEHXX helps you get a handle on indoor humidity issues, making your home inhospitable to mold.
+If the environment in your home tends to attract biologic particulates and spores, our team typically recommends improved humidity control to keep your sneezing and sniffling to a minimum.
+Installing a Performance Whole-Home Dehumidifier DEHXX helps you get a handle on indoor humidity issues, making your home inhospitable to these allergens.

 Image provided by Shutterstock